 Curriculum X

-Curriculum X is an eXciting eXtra course for students in their second year at EMS, it forms a core part of our eXtended curriculum, preparing students for studying at university and beyond.
+Curriculum X is an eXciting eXtra course for students at EMS which forms a core part of our eXtended curriculum, preparing students for studying at university and beyond.
 We are able to offer this thanks to the generous sponsorship of XTX Markets – you may be beginning to see where we got the name from!

 Curriculum X is formed from multiple modular courses which together aim to: